 He tilts his head and his eyes focus on me.
 “I can talk to things, I don’t know how, it’s like talking to you now, it’s just natural.
 Some things are easy, but not everything, some things I can’t talk to at all.
 Like those robots that attacked us, I couldn’t hear them, but the car, there’s something in it I can hear, and I can talk to,” he pauses and looks at me.
 “It just makes sense.”

-There’s a code that us Vets follow.
-It gets us through the jobs, it keeps us on track, it maintains our reputation and most of all it keeps us alive.
-They, whoever the fuck they are, the people that hire us, know this, and our agents know this too — it’s why we get jobs, it’s why we can do what we do, it’s how our system works.
-We are reliable no matter what the job, we left our morals behind back in Prague and all the other clusterfuck missions we were sent on.
+There’s a code that us Vets follow, it gets us through the jobs, it keeps us on track, keeps our reputation and most of all keeps us alive.
+They, whoever the fuck they are, the people that hire us, know this, our agents know this, it’s why we get jobs, it’s why we can do what we do, it’s how our system works.
+We are reliable no matter what the job, we left our morals behind back in Prague and all the other cluster fuck missions we were sent on.

-Right now, this reliability is under threat.
-Whatever this kid is involved with, it’s big — big enough to leave a trail of dead bodies within the first hour or so of the job.
+Right now, that reliability is under threat, whatever this kid is involved with its big.
+Big enough to leave a trail of dead bodies within the first hour or so of the job.
 Jake and his mercs are out of the picture, probably their associates too.
-Munroe’s gone from what I can tell, whether the kid’s telling the truth or not.
-Ultimately if I call and he answers then I’ll know for sure, it’s as simple as that.
+Munroe’s gone from what I can tell, whether the kid’s telling the truth or not I know if I call, he answers, it’s simple as that.
 No answer means something has happened.
-Those gangbangers who came to a quick end through my handy work and who we grabbed the car from, they have a boss somewhere giving them orders, and they have some sort of info from some source to be looking for me in the first place.
-I’ve had jobs go west before, but nothing this bad… this quick.
+Those gangbangers who came to a quick end through my handy work and we grabbed the car from, they have a boss somewhere giving them orders, and they have some sort of info from some source to be looking for me in the first place.
+I’ve had jobs go west before, but nothing this bad, this quick.

-I pull my hands down my cheeks, the stims running through my blood and firing my synapses at twice the speed.
-Still, nothing makes any sense, and I’ve got a strong feeling that I’m going to get royally fucked over here.
+I pull my hands down my cheeks, the stims running through my blood firing my synapses at twice the speed, but nothing makes any sense and I’ve got a strong feeling I’m going to get royally fucked over here.

-This is something big and the only way out now is to get the job done.
-Backing out isn’t in the code.
-My options are thin, I know it.
-The rules are going to have to be bent.
+This is something big and I ain’t prepared to give up the little that I’ve got for some job, for this kid.
+My options are thin, I know it and the rules are going to have to be bent.

 “Well, do you remember how you got to be with Jake?
 The guy that brought you to me?”